|

 - DAMION:

-English variant of English Damian, meaning
+Variant spelling of English Damian,

 "to tame, to subdue" and euphemistically